drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 <i>“No, no, no!
 You’re just not getting it!
 Instead of multiplying every token in a single plane, we’ll just create a new ‘axis!’
 Then we only have to declare 1 token per plane!”</i>

 Brilliant.
 You’ve succeeded in breaking out of the 2D token spreadsheet, and have entered the 5th dimension.
-Have fun organizing 5th-dimensional tokens with your 3rd-dimensional brain.
+Have fun organizing 5-dimensional tokens into your 2-dimensional UI.
 Idiot.

 ## No, really. help.

-Figma Variables will get some exciting expansions, _someday_, but ultimately, I think the 2D spreadsheet is here to stay.
-It is the single most helpful visualization of your system.
-If it feels complex, it’s because _you’re doing a lot!_ And it _is_ complex.
+Multiple axes may have been a dead end, but that doesn’t mean we can’t make some slight improvements to the 2D spreadsheet to make it a little more manageable.
+Perhaps this will happen in Figma Variables, perhaps it won’t.
+But either way, the 2D spreadsheet is here to stay.
+If the spreadsheet feels complex, it’s because _you’re doing a lot!_ And it _is_ complex.
 And you should feel amazed at yourself for handling such a complex thing.

 <figure>
   <img alt="“you’re doing amazing sweeite” meme, but with Kim covered up by 12 modes: light mode, dark mode, high contrast, high contrast dark, brand 2, brand 3, 2.0 beta, protanopia, deuteranopia, some fuggin last-minute CEO idea" src="/assets/posts/theres-no-such-thing-as-multi-axis-modes/doing-amazing-sweetie.jpg" width="800" height="937" />
   <figcaption>Complexity is complex.
 More at 7.</figcaption>
 </figure>

-The best we can do for now is try and declare **layered fallbacks** for each mode.
-Figma Variables doesn’t support this (yet), but here’s the basic idea.
-Imagine we are starting from our **Dark High Contrast mode** again, but instead of having to list out every token, we had more of a system like so:

-1. If there’s a color defined in `Dark High Contrast`, use that.
-2. If not, check `Dark`
-3. If not, check `Default (Light)`.

-In doing so, we end up with more of a [swiss cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model) of sorts, only having to declare the absolute minimum number of tokens.
-But in a way where it’s still dead simple to understand what the color of something will be in any mode.

-If you were to think of it in Figma Variable terms, here’s what it may look like: if we found values that were already declared elsewhere, we can simply specify a fallback order in where to look if the value isn’t defined.
-This means that **only a single mode has to be fully described,** and you only have to manage **the minimum possible number of tokens.**
+The best we can do for now is declare **mode fallbacks**.
+A “fallback” is different from an <dfn>alias</dfn>, where one token value points to another.
+A <dfn>mode fallback</dfn> allows a mode to leave “gaps” in token definitions, but declares “if a token is not defined here, try Mode 𝑥.
+If Mode 𝑥 doesn’t have it, try Mode 𝑦,” and so on, until we eventually hit a value.
+Figma Variables doesn’t support this yet, but is actively working on a similar mechanism (name TBD).
+To visualize it in the Figma Variable table, it would look something like this:

 <figure>
   <img alt="the same 4-column Figma Variables screenshot from before, but 2 color values are empty, with arrows pointing to other modes indicating their fallbacks." src="/assets/posts/theres-no-such-thing-as-multi-axis-modes/003.png" width="1610" height="898" />
   <figcaption>For most practical applications, design token fallbacks only work if you can specify multiple.
 Like ranked choice voting.
 If anyone ever figures out how to make that happen.</figcaption>
 </figure>

+Mode fallbacks are like a [swiss cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model) of sorts, where each mode is allowed to have “holes.”
+But when you have multiple layers, with the holes being in different places, you cover all the gaps across all modes.

 Sure, it’s maybe not the revolutionary change you were hoping for.
-But it’s as simple as any system can get.
-And it still leaves you in full control.
+But it’s about as simple as any system can get while leaving you in full control.